-The mostly shell pink blouse advertised below will also look white on TV, and that doesn't matter.
-I've said again and again in my blog that light colors won't fatten you as long as they come in a solid fabric and hang loose on you.
+Light colors won't fatten you as long as they come in a solid fabric and hang loose on you.

 This light-colored blouse in particular is more slimming than others thanks to its black colorblocks, which go along the shoulders and arms to trim them optically.

 A somewhat loose blouse is more flattering than a skin-tight T-shirt because the latter will look like adding an extra layer of flesh to your body.
 However, while the blouse should be a little oversize, we must cinch its waist, or else...

 Can you believe this is still the same weather reporter in the two photos above?
 Without showing her waistline, even though her blouse is in a dark color, she looks thick around the midsection, as if having gained 10 pounds!

 It's important to accentuate your waist if you are going to be standing on TV.
 Don't say you don't have a waist.
 Oprah always appears in waist-cinching outfits.
 If you are her size, you certainly can follow her example.